 In this work, we are mainly concerned with the development strategy of the interactive TV system, the integration of existing technologies under a common environment, user-related usability issues and aesthetics, all being factors that affect the cost of interactive TV.
 We present the design and issues that arise and discuss the development issues that affect the end-user experience, while the cost minimised due to the use of open-source technologies.

 Deliyannis, Ioannis; Antoniou, Anastasios; and Pandis, Panos, "Design And Development Of An Experimental Low-cost Internet-based Interactive TV Station" (2009).
 MCIS 2009 Proceedings.
-Paper 38.
+38.